learn-thrive-group

 • Music Therapy, Music Learning and Teaching, Music Theory: A classical song.
 This can be in any language, including English.
 A second song, from any genre you choose, such as classical, music theatre, popular, hip-hop, folk, jazz, gospel, or others.

-• Music Theatre majors should refer to the Music Theatre section on this webpage (above).
+• Music Theatre: Refer to the Music Theatre section on this webpage instead (scroll up).

 Accompaniment for live auditions: